osxmidi/ScorchCrafter/README.md

-# Scorchcrafter amp sim Linux 64 bit vst
+# Scorchcrafter amp sim Linux 64 bit vst and lv2

 Quad core (or more) systems recommended.